-New York state Senate leader says Gov. Andrew Cuomo ‘must resign’
+New York State Assembly leaders say Gov. Andrew Cuomo ‘must resign’

-The statements came one day after The Washington Post reported Cuomo has for decades created a toxic workplace with his behavior.
+The statements came one day after The Washington Post reported that former aides said Cuomo has for decades created a toxic workplace with his behavior.

 “New York is still in the midst of this pandemic and is still facing the societal, health and economic impacts of it,” Stewart-Cousins wrote in a statement.
 “We need to govern without daily distraction.
 For the good of the state Governor Cuomo must resign.”